Extensional proofs in a propositional logic modulo isomorphisms: Introduction

-A first step in this direction has been achieved with the definition of the notion of logical isomorphism.
+The first step in such a project is to understand which propositions can be identified.
+An answer to this question is given by the notion of logical isomorphism.
 Two propositions $C$ and $D$ are said to be isomorphic when there exist proofs of $C \Rightarrow D$ and $D \Rightarrow C$, whose composition, in both ways, is semantically equivalent to the identity.
 For instance, the propositions $A \wedge B$ and $B \wedge A$ are isomorphic.

+This notion of isomorphism has been studied by Solov'ev~\cite{SolovievJSM83}, in the context of category theory, in the calculus with conjunction, implication, and a constant true type $\top$.
+Solov'ev shows that all the realizations of formal combinations of objects using the functors corresponding to the conjunction (cartesian product) and the implication (hom) are isomorphic in all Cartesian closed categories if and only if some of their realizations in the category of finites sets are isomorphic.
+A syntactic decision algorithm for isomorphisms is also given, with an efficient algorithm in~\cite{GilZibinMSCS05}.

-M.~Rittri \cite{RittriCADE90} has shown that, considering isomorphic propositions as different made it more difficult to search for a lemma in a database of mathematical results.
-Then, such isomorphisms, for different intuitionistic systems, have been characterised by K.~Bruce, G.~Longo, and R.~Di Cosmo \cite{BruceDiCosmoLongoMSCS92,DiCosmo95,DiCosmoMSCS05}.
-O.~Laurent has then extended this characterisation to classical logic \cite{Laurent05b}.
+Latter, the notion of isomorphism was also studied by M.~Rittri \cite{RittriCADE90}, who has shown that identifying isomorphic propositions simplified the search for a lemma in a database of mathematical results.
+Then, such isomorphisms, for different constructive systems, have been characterized by K.~Bruce, G.~Longo, and R.~Di Cosmo \cite{BruceDiCosmoLongoMSCS92,DiCosmo95,DiCosmoMSCS05}.
+O.~Laurent has then extended this characterization to classical logic \cite{Laurent05b}.

-A second step has been the introduction of \OC \cite{DiazcaroDowekFSCD19}, a proof language for the fragment of propositional logic, formed with the implication and the conjunction, where isomorphic propositions are made equal, just like definitionally equivalent propositions are made equal in Martin-L\"of's type theory \cite{MartinLof84}, in the Calculus of Constructions \cite{CoquandHuetIC88}, and in Deduction modulo theory \cite{DowekHardinKirchnerJAR03,DowekWernerJSL98}.
+In the case of constructive propositional logic with implication and conjunction four isomorphisms can be considered.